Bulzeye89/bikesharing/README.md

 <br>
 <br>

 Majority of trips are under 20 minutes with very little percentage of trips lasting more than 40 minutes.
+This could be due to time restrictions placed on bike usage where people are trying to avoid higher or extra charges.
 <p float="left">
 <img src="https://github.com/Bulzeye89/bikesharing/blob/main/Resources/Charts/Checkout_Times_for_Users.png" width=49% height=50%>
 <img src="https://github.com/Bulzeye89/bikesharing/blob/main/Resources/Charts/Checkout_Times_by_Gender.png" width=49% height=50%>